jingalls1217/opendatalakehouse/04_predict.md

 # 04_predict

-In this lab, we will build an end\-to\-end machine learning project using Cloudera Machine Learning.
-The primary goal of this project is to build a gradient boosted \(XGBoost\) classification model to predict the likelihood of a flight being canceled based on years of historical records.
+In this lab, we will explore and test the end\-to\-end machine learning project we created in [03_visualize Lab 1](03_visualize.md#lab-1-deploy-machine-leaning-applied-machine-learning-prototype-amp) using Cloudera Machine Learning (CML).

+The primary goal of this project that we deployed is to build a gradient boosted \(XGBoost\) classification model to predict the likelihood of a flight being canceled based on years of historical records.
 To achieve that goal, this project demonstrates the end\-to\-end Machine Learning journey for model training and inference using Spark on CML.
 Additionally, this project deploys a hosted model and front\-end application to allow users to interact with the trained model.

 ## Pre-requisite

-1. Please ensure that you have completed the [lab](01_ingest.md#lab-1-ingest-flights-data-needed-for-prediction) to ingest data needed for Prediction.
+1. Please ensure that you have completed the [03_visualize Lab 1](03_visualize.md#lab-1-deploy-machine-leaning-applied-machine-learning-prototype-amp) to deploy the Applied Machine Learning Prototype (AMP) for `Canceled Flight Predicion`.

 ## Lab 1